 Allow the flour to settle for about half an hour before using it because the grinding process mixes in air.
 Substitute 1 ¼ cup of fresh ground flour for every 1 cup of white flour that your recipe calls for. of Once you have wheat flour, you can use it to make a number of different food items:

 Remember that ground whole wheat bakes slightly differently than storebought white flour, so you may need to adjust your recipe.
-A Good Life Farm gives you lots of tips and tricks on baking with fresh ground flour here.

 What’s excellent about baking your bread is that you can creatively use leftovers in your breadmaking.
 For example, you can add a handful of raisins, chopped apples, shredded vegetables, or nuts to your bread.
 This is a great way to use small leftover bits of food to make it stretch further and taste better.